jamesamiller/macOS-Sierra-Setup/README.md

 These can be set with command line instructions also, but require a restart in order to take effect.

+Also sign in to iCloud to get that synced to the new machine.

 ## Install Software

 The software described below is what I need on any macOS machine.
 Other miscellaneous software is local or relatively minor and can be installed on a case-by-case basis.